These Princess Pancakes are the best breakfast for the little princesses in your life! Soft and fluffy pink pancakes topped with cream cheese icing.

-When I was little, I was absolutely the girl who wanted to wear a dress every single day and loved all things princess.
-I also loved sports and playing hot wheels, but I was a girly girl for sure.
+When I was younger, I never imagined having two little girls.
+I always hoped for just one daughter.
+However, we are now blessed with two sweet loves!
+When I was little, I wanted to wear a dress every single day.
+I absolutely loved all things princess.
+Additionally, I loved sports and playing with Hot Wheels, but I was definitely a girly girl.

 And what better breakfast to serve two little princesses other than princess pink pancakes loaded with sprinkles?!